 This requirement is similar to the one for level 2, with the difference that the standard minimum reporting interval is one report every five minutes.
-Additionally, the monitoring center must be able to change the reporting rate of the device as needed in order to assist in case of a security incident (e.g., decrease it to save battery or increase it for live monitoring).
+Additionally, the monitoring center must be able to change the reporting rate of the device as needed to assist in case of a security incident (e.g., decrease it to save battery or increase it for live monitoring).

-Also, in the event that an articulated vehicle combination is used, each vehicle must be fitted with an individual tracker, one for the tractor and one for the trailer.
+Also, if an articulated vehicle combination is used, each vehicle must be fitted with an individual tracker, one for the tractor and one for the trailer.
 While the vehicles are tethered, the reporting rate interval must be fulfilled by only one of the devices.